-It wasn't until my early twenties when I started to experiment with watercolour, that I saw the medium I really wanted to work in.
+I have always sketched and painted since I was a child but it wasn't until my early twenties, when I started to experiment with watercolour, that I saw the medium I really wanted to work in.
 I immediately loved its transparency and how it allowed the artist to achieve a subtle and refreshing look.

 I hope you enjoy what you see.